Knguyen-dev/cs-notes/JavaScript/design_patterns/3_singleton_pattern/README.md

 happens first, things can be different.
 Is it add 50, then subtract 30 to get a total balance of 20 dollars.
 Or is it subtract 30 first, and get an error, then after we add $50.

 So yeah, some even say that we should never use singleton pattern in our applications ever.
 However within this tutorial we will show that sometimes a singleton could be a good or even the perfect solution to a problem.
+However in general, be careful when using this.